lnarasim/geekshub_python_bootcamp/topics/01_python_introduction.md

 - Windows, Linux (different flavors), MacOS
   - Available on most platforms
   - We will deal with CPython
+- Python Shell, IDLE
+  - Use this if you want to try something quickly
+  - Ok to use during initial days of learning Python
+  - But soon move to standard editors
 - PyCharm, Atom, Visual Studio Code
   - Visual Studio Code is pretty decent
   - Atom or Sublime is equally good
   - PyCharm is an IDE (there is a free version too)
-- Python Shell, IDLE
-  - Use this if you want to try something quickly
-  - Ok to use during initial days of learning Python
-  - But soon move to standard editors
+- Setting up Jupyter
+  - Install Jupyter
+  - Install Jupyter themes

 ---

 # Simple Output
+- "print"
+- Formatted print (string.format)
+- f-strings

 ---

 # Simple Input
+- "input"
+- command-line args (import sys, sys.argv)

 ---